← Back to Case Studies

 The Context

-The ECB announced a comprehensive on-site inspection (OSI) of the client's Credit Risk IRB models — covering RWA calculation methodologies, validation frameworks, governance, and data quality across 14 IRB portfolios spanning corporate, retail, retail mortgage, and SME segments.
-This was a high-stakes examination: the inspection team comprised 8 ECB specialists with direct model risk expertise, and the bank knew that findings could trigger supervisory capital adjustments or temporary RWA restrictions.
+The ECB announced a comprehensive on-site inspection (OSI) of the client's Credit Risk IRB portfolios — covering RWA calculation methodologies, control and frameworks, governance, and data quality across all IRB portfolios spanning corporate, retail, retail mortgage, SME, sovereigns, and institutions segments.
+This was a high-stakes examination: the inspection team comprised 10 ECB specialists with direct risk expertise, and the bank knew that findings could trigger supervisory capital adjustments or temporary RWA restrictions.
 The client had 6 weeks to achieve inspection readiness.

 Our Role